-15. While noting the overall decrease in child mortality, the Committee is seriously concerned that the rate of infant mortality remains high in some provinces due to a lack of adequate health care, including pre-natal care for uninsured pregnant women, poverty and inadequate nutrition.
-The Committee is further concerned about the increased number of cases of suicide and self-inflicted injuries, particularly among children in detention.
+15. While noting the overall decrease in child mortality, the Committee is seriously concerned that the rate of infant mortality remains high in some provinces owing to a lack of adequate health care, including prenatal care for uninsured pregnant women, poverty and inadequate nutrition.
+The Committee is also concerned about the increased number of cases of suicide and self-inflicted injuries, particularly among children in detention.